Abderahmanvt7/flet-todo-app/README.md

 # flet-todo-app

-ToDo App in Python and Flet | Flutter for Python, we will create a todo app in python and flet.
+This is a todo app in
+python and flet.
 Flet is a new framework which is based on flutter but uses python programming language for now